 Read the description of the "Relationship and Romantic Data" visualizations.
 These descriptions are also available on the visualizations themselves.

-While the previous graph demonstrated general trends in relationship categories according to gender, this visualization looks more in-depth at some of the most popular ships in TLoK fandom.
+While the previous graph demonstrated general trends in relationship categories according to gender, the second visualization on the slide looks more in-depth at some of the most popular ships in TLoK fandom.
 These are the 10 most popular across the entire TLoK corpus.
 Take some time to explore these 10 most popular ships, or use the above search function titled "Relationship" to search for another ship.
 In total, you can explore the top 30 ships!

-Korra/Asami's ship (Korrasami) jumps in popularity in both the "subtextual-Korrasami" and "post-Korrasami" corpora.
+The last visualization looks at Korra/Asami's ship (Korrasami).
+Korrasami jumps in popularity in both the "subtextual-Korrasami" and "post-Korrasami" corpora.
 Not only that, but the rate of fanfics published also had a huge jump because of this fan investment in Korrasami.
 There are almost 1,000 more Korrasami fanfics published in the post-Korrasami fanfics than Mako/Korra fanfics published in the pre-Korrasami corpus (300), as displayed here.

-This jump both in fanfic publication numbers and the number of Korrasami fanfics published demonstrates the importance of LGBTQ+ representation in cultural texts, especially in fandoms.
-To have an bisexual relationship represented between two women in a children's cartoon in America had not been done before, and the excitement around this reveal resonated across the entire fandom.
+This jump both in fanfic publication numbers and the number of Korrasami fanfics published demonstrates the importance of queer representation in cultural texts, especially in fandoms.
+To have a bisexual relationship represented between two women in a children's cartoon in America had not been done before, and the excitement around this reveal resonated across the entire fandom.
 And this data spike captures that excitement.